anhminhtran235/sudoku-solver-visualizer/README.md

 I implemented 5 Algorithms in this project: Backtracking, Dancing Links (Algorithm X), Greedy Best First Search, Reverse Backtracking and Sprial Backtracking.

-I wrote 4 Algorithms on my own.
+I wrote 4 Algorithms completely on my own.
 For Dancing Links (This is a quite challenging Algorithms to implement, since you need to do depth first search on a 4-way linked list.
 One bug and the whole program breaks), I use the following sources:

 1/ The author's paper: http://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf